 Step 4– Complete and Submit the Honors Project Application.
 Once the professor has approved the proposal, the student completes the Honors Project Form (see below) and submits the form, proposal and related materials to 109 Green Hall.

 How is an Honors Project Evaluated and Approved?

 The Honors Program Coordinator will evaluate each Honors Project application on an individual basis.
 Evaluation will be based on the criteria indicated above.
 Incomplete proposals and proposal that are not of the proper format will not be evaluated.
 Proposals must obtain a minimum score of 11 on the Evaluation Rubric to obtain HP approval.

 Please note that materials must be submitted by 4 pm on the Friday of the second (full or partial) week of classes for fall and spring courses.
 For Maymester and J-term courses, the proposal must be submitted by the last day of classes of the previous semester (that is, the last day of fall classes for a J-term course, and the last day of spring classes for a Maymester course).
 For Summer Session courses, the proposal must be submitted three weeks before the first day of the course.
 Late proposals will not be considered.
 The Coordinator of the Honors Program will evaluate each proposal for Honors Project, on an individual basis.

 By the end of the semester, students will complete and submit their project materials for final evaluation by the course instructor.
 If the project has been satisfactorily completed, students will complete Part I of the Honors Project Completion Form and have the HP instructor complete Part 2 and submit the form to the Honors Program for processing.
 In addition, students provide information regarding the Honors Project presentation (see below) and should submit copies of their final report/product to the Honors Office.

 Students should inform the Honors Program of scheduling associating with their Honors Project.
-We encourage students to also present their work at the Celebration of Student Achievement.
+We encourage students to also present their work at TCNJ’s Celebration of Student Achievement.